CBT for Adults with Childhood Trauma: Why Changing Thoughts Alone Isn’t Enough

 Consider someone currently in an abusive relationship who thinks: I can’t trust my partner.
 Or a person living with active anti-immigrant, anti-BIPOC, or anti-LGBTQ+ policies who thinks: I am not safe here.
 A traditional CBT approach might ask whether these thoughts are exaggerated or distorted.
 But what if these thoughts are the most reality-based, self-protective thinking the person has?

-Cognitive restructuring alone doesn’t always catch this.
-Without a framework for understanding abuse dynamics, coercive control, or systemic oppression, counselling can unintentionally locate the problem inside the client’s thinking — rather than helping them navigate the reality they are actually in.
+Without a framework for understanding abuse dynamics, coercive control, or systemic oppression, counselling can unintentionally locate the problem inside the client’s thinking.
+This dynamic can easily blame the survivor and increase shame — rather than helping them navigate the reality they are actually in.

 What CBT misses about how childhood trauma actually works